anamahmedshamsi12/Life-Metrics-/README.md

 Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

-> A recorded demo video demonstrating a complete example run of the project is included in the repository.
+> A recorded demo video demonstrating a complete example run of the project is included in the repository at the following link: https://github.com/Fa25-CS5001-Online-Lionelle/finalproject-anamahmedshamsi12/blob/main/testrun.mp4

 ## Testing